27 Oct

 What to compost?

 You can easily compost food scraps, vegetable and fruits.
-Also consider composting coffee grounds, tea bags, and the like.
+Also consider composting coffee grounds, tea bags (Synthetic Tea Bags do not compost), and the like.

 Our local trash company, Recology finally got with the program in 2011 and is now composting food scraps.
 Line the inside with newspaper or biodegradable bags.
 Do not use plastic bags.
 Sprinkle baking soda if it begins to smell.
 Flies can be prevented with essential oils such as citrus, eucalyptus, lavender, or lemongrass dripped on the inside lid.